mike522-byte/autonomous_driving/README.md

 # Monocular Camera and 2D LiDAR Fusion Vision System for Autonomous Navigation
 This project implements a **monocular camera and 2D LiDAR fusion vision system** to enable lane-following and obstacle avoidance for a **differential drive vehicle**.
-Developed within the **ROS framework**, the system consists of modular nodes for perception, decision-making, and control, resulting in smooth and efficient autonomous navigation.
+The system consists of modular nodes for perception, decision-making, and control developed within the **ROS framework**.

 ## Lane Tracking